+The instructions for use shall contain the requirement for the user to provide the consumer with a copy of the annex provided for in Section 6.7 before the consumer is treated with the device.

-The instructions for use shall contain an annex, written in a language commonly understood by lay persons and easy to be handed over to all the consumers.
-The document shall contain:
+The instructions for use shall contain an annex, written in a language commonly understood by lay persons and in the form that is easy to be handed over to all the consumers.
+The annex shall contain:

-information listed in points from (a) to (c) of Section 12.1 of the Annex I;
+information listed in Section 12.1, points (a), (b) and (c), of Annex I;

-the statement “The users received appropriate training on the conditions to safely use the device”, where relevant;
+the statement “The users received appropriate training on the conditions to safely use the device.”, where relevant;

 a recommendation to undergo a medical consultation, including a diagnostic examination, of the areas intended for the treatment.